 Further Puppy Information

 Now that you’ve got your new puppy checklist, you can be confident that your pup will thrive in your loving, pet-friendly environment.
-If you have found this information helpful, check out our new book, 101 Essential Tips: Puppy or New Dog - Health and Safety for more handy, life-saving information.
+If you've found this information helpful, check out our 101 Essential Dog Tips books.
+You can choose from 101 Essential Dog Health & Safety Tips or 101 Essential Dog Behavior & Training Tips or... don't choose, and just grab 'em both in a discounted bundle!

 More safety resources for puppies: